WHY I TEACH

 seek work as an art director's assistant or

 gain entry to the field via digital production work.
-I find mission, inspiration and validation
+I found mission, inspiration and validation

 These maintained connections through